 GURULÉ LINES TESTED

-To begin with, keep in mind that Santiago Gurulé and Elena Gallegos only had one child, Antonio Gurulé (born in 1703).
-This son, Antonio Gurulé, married Antonia Quintana in 1718, and they had nine children (all documented in his will of 1761).
-Three of the children, Maria Manuela, Tomas and Luisa de Jesus, were already married by the 1750 census:
+Antonio Gurulé, born 1703, was the only child of Santiago Gurulé and Elena Gallegos.
+This Antonio married Antonia Quintana in 1718, and they had nine children and all were documented in his will of 1761 (available under Ancestry on this website).
+Three of the children, Maria Manuela, Tomas and Luisa de Jesus, were already married by the 1750 census.

 1750 Census – NM, Villa de Albuquerque